ayushmanbt/fullstack_basics/day_4_5/README.md

 - challenge for you is to take the code and implement a system so that you can fix the todo status resetting on deleting the todo
 - we learnt about the `*` selector to select anything in HTML
 - (BONUS) We talked a bit about psudoelements.
+- This code now contains the solution to storing the checkbox value

 ## Resources